liferay/liferay-docs/discover/portal/articles/02-web-experience-management/04-publishing-content-dynamically/04-publishing-assets.markdown

 +$$$

-**Tip:** An alternate way to add comments and ratings to a page is through the *Page Comments* and *Page Ratings* applications.
+**Tip:** An alternate way to add flags, comments, and ratings to a page is through the *Page Flags*, *Page Comments*, and *Page Ratings* applications.
 Just add the applications in the appropriate location near the asset you'd like to have feedback for.

 $$$